ericelliott/react-pure-component-starter/README.md

 import test from 'tape';
 ```

-Tape is my favorite testrunner, because it keeps everything **very simple**.
+Tape is a great testrunner because it keeps everything **very simple**.
 For details, read [Why I Use Tape Instead of Mocha, and So Should You](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4).

 ### Cheerio